 - Minor children.
 One facet of gray divorces is actually easier on average as compared to divorces involving younger couples: Gray divorces are much less likely to involve minor children.
 Gray divorces will likely not need to resolve issues concerning child support, child custody, or other parenting time matters.
 However, the divorcing spouses must still take into account life insurance and retirement accounts benefiting adult children, as well as consider relevant children from earlier marriages.
 If the couple has any special needs children, the divorce proceeding should address providing for them as well.

 Make the Change You Need With Help from Trusted Divorce Attorneys

 Call an experienced divorce attorney for assistance with your divorce or divorce-related matter.
-Our Las Vegas divorce lawyers are divorce law experts who are board certified by the State Bar of Nevada.
+Our Las Vegas divorce lawyers are divorce law experts.
 They are ready to lead you through all aspects of your divorce case, including residency determinations, alimony, property division, and all other divorce related issues.
-Divorce lawyers Jennifer V. Abrams and Vincent Mayo offer courtesy phone consultations at no charge.
-Call 702-222-4021 to speak directly with one of them and get the answers to your important divorce matter concerns.
+Our divorce lawyers will speak with you directly regarding a consultation.
+Call our office at 702-222-4021 to speak with one of them and see if what we offer is right for you.